Methane Testing Report and Soil Gas Survey

 About Methane Soil Gas & Methane Testing Standards

 Methane soil gas is flammable, colorless, and odorless.
 Methane has a chemical formula of “CH4” and is highly explosive.
 Due to its chemical composition and physical reaction properties, the gas is not detectable by a photo-ionization detector (PID), but rather by a flame ionization detector (FID).
 The primary concern about methane soil gas with building departments is the potential explosiveness within living spaces.
 Secondarily, there are concerns about CH4 being a simple asphyxiant.
-Scientists understand that asphyxiation hazards occur by the displacement of oxygen in the indoor air.
+Scientists understand that asphyxiation hazards occur due to the displacement of oxygen in the indoor air.
 And there are other physiologic effects that occur when oxygen levels are displaced in breathing zones.

 The Oil Fields & Methane Soil Gas